tuxpiper/ushahidi-platform-docker/README.md

     ./ush-docker.sh run

-This will download docker images (we've made them super small for you) and set them running.
+This will download docker images and set them running.
+We've made the images super small for you, the total download shouldn't be more than 200 MB.

 ## Develop on it